NixOS/nixops/README.md

 - Please make sure to format your code using [black](https://github.com/psf/black).
 - Please add type signatures using [mypy](http://mypy-lang.org/).
 - If you are planning to make any considerable changes, you should first present your plans in a GitHub issue so it can be discussed.
-- If you are adding features please add also add reasonable tests.
+- If you are adding features, please also add reasonable tests.

 ### License